mendix/docs/APM/installation-steps.md

 **Note:** You can choose to add the HeapDump role if you want to make heap dumps in java.
 In the cloud you need additional permissions to be requested at Mendix support.

-**Note:** If you want to get rid of the warnings about security introduce Debug, HeapDump, Load test recorder and OData user roles and give these user roles the corresponding permissions from the APM module: APMAgent.Debug, APMAgent.HeapDump, APMAgent.OData and APMAgent.LoadTestRecorder.
+**Note:** If you want to get rid of the warnings about security introduce Debug, Tester, HeapDump, Load test recorder and OData user roles and give these user roles the corresponding permissions from the APM module: APMAgent.Debug, APMAgent.Tester, APMAgent.HeapDump, APMAgent.OData and APMAgent.LoadTestRecorder.

 # Add to Navigation